BCV-Uniandes/STRIDE/README.md

 ###

-<p align="left">We are still working on the final version of our code and it will be released before November 30.</p>
+<p align="left">We are still working on the final version of our code and it will be released before January 30.</p>

 ###